grantp-teaching/ec2_linux_usage/ec2_linux_usage.md

 	ps aux | grep httpd

 Try to connect to your instance's public IP from your browser over HTTP (not HTTPS!).
 You will find it won't work.

+Confirm with curl or elinks that your web server is working.

 This is because security group is not letting traffic in.
 Use `authorize-security-group-ingress` to permit traffic in on the correct port.
 Try to connect from your browser again.